Rukyfgg/BB-cloud-cli/README.md

 # BB-cloud-Tool for Termux

 A command-line tool to automate BeibeiCloud account creation, inviting, and ad-watching tasks, specifically configured for use in Termux.
-## Note

-**currently this script is not working due to bb cloud server is down or they paused their service**

 ## Tutorial